Maruti-Ram/Boss-Rater/readme.txt

 Akshay Pawar,
 Pragya Tak

-1.0	Project Scope
-BossRater is an application built for employees so that they may leave constructive feedback for their bosses (rating and feedback).
-BossRater is meant to be used within a company’s private network (not available for world wide web).
-There is no account creation (bosses cannot determine which employee wrote which feedback).
-Users can search for bosses by searching for their name in the search bar (this will filter all the feedback and display only the feedback with matching names).
-Employees may either like or dislike a rating by giving a thumbs up or a thumbs down.

 2.0	Tools/Software Used
 BossRater uses the json-server tool (creates a local json server for simple data POST/GET requests).
 BossRater does not use any other backend platform (mainly due to the lack of account creation).
 BossRater uses Twitter’s Bootstrap (getbootstrap.com) for basic CSS formatting.
 Ionicons (http://ionicons.com/) was used for icons within the web application.
 Fontawesome (http://fontawesome.io/) was used to import custom fonts within the web application.